VeriSilicon/solios-x-device-plugin/README.md

 ```bash
 $ kubectl apply -f solios-x-test-pod.yaml
 ```
+In this sample YAML file, 1 Solios-X cards will be used hence one 1 pods will be created.

-> **Note**: It is also possible to run the GPU device plugin using a non-root user.
+> **Note**: It is also possible to run the Solios-X device plugin using a non-root user.
 To do this, the nodes' DAC rules must be configured to device plugin socket creation and kubelet registration.
 Furthermore, the deployments `securityContext` must be configured with appropriate `runAsUser/runAsGroup`.